 and death rate.

-However, the objections we found did not seem strong enough to override what appeared to the the consensus.
+However, the objections we found did not seem strong enough to change what appeared to be the consensus effect above.

 Some of the objections seemed to centre on the actions which California has already taken to reduce air pollution.